BrennerLab/predNMD/README.md

 # Annotation databases (REQUIRED)
 annotation:
-  gnomad_file: /path/to/gnomad.constraint_metrics.tsv
+  gnomad_file: /path/to/gnomad.constraint_metrics.tsv # can be downloaded via download_data.py
-  phylop_bigwig: /path/to/phyloP.bw
+  phylop_bigwig: /path/to/phyloP.bw # can be downloaded via download_data.py
-  m6a_file: /path/to/m6A_annotations.txt
+  m6a_file: /path/to/m6A_annotations.txt # provided at /data/hg19_m6A-Atlas_highRes_all.txt.gz or /data/hg38_m6A-Atlas_highRes_all.txt.gz
-  expression_file: /path/to/gene_expression.csv
+  expression_file: /path/to/gene_expression.csv # provided at /data/GTEx_mean_expression_per_gene.csv

 # VEP configuration (REQUIRED if using VEP)
 vep: